-Numerous observational studies have linked eating plans (e.g., the DASH and the Mediterranean Diet) that emphasize “nutrient-dense”—whole, unprocessed or lightly processed—foods help stabilize or improve people’s psychological health, along with cardiovascular health, improved immunity, and other physical benefits.
+Numerous observational studies have linked eating plants (e.g., the Mediterranean Diet) that emphasize “nutrient-dense”—whole, unprocessed or lightly processed—foods help stabilize or improve people’s psychological health, along with cardiovascular health, improved immunity, and other physical benefits.
 One recent model for improved rigor is the MIND diet, a combination of the DASH and Mediterranean diets.

 So, What to Eat to Feel Better?

 These health-promoting regimens—the best evidence we have for a dietary approach to comprehensive health—focus on foods close to their original state, “nutrient-dense” because they still retain most of the vitamins, minerals, micronutrients, and phytochemicals the original plant or animal produced.

 Beans, chickpeas, or lentils.